Lasting Legacy of Jackie Robinson: A Look at the Influence on History

 1999: Named One of Time's 100 Most Influential People

 In 1999, Jackie Robinson was named by Time on its list of the 100 most influential people of the 20th century.
-In the same year, he was elected to the Major League Baseball All-Century Team and ranked No. 44 on The Sporting News list of "Baseball's 100 Greatest Players".
+He was also elected to the Major League Baseball All-Century Team and ranked No. 44 on The Sporting News list of "Baseball's 100 Greatest Players".

-In 1999, Jackie Robinson was one of 30 players named to the Major League Baseball All-Century Team.
+In 1999, Jackie Robinson was named to the Major League Baseball All-Century Team.

 In 2000, Jackie Robinson was honored by the United States Postal Service on a postage stamp.